Addressing the burnout crisis is one of the defining issues facing business leaders today.

-Here are some key ways organizations can prevent and manage work burnout:
+Here are some key ways organizations can prevent and manage work burnout.

 Keep communication channels open

-Employees experiencing stress sometimes keep their concerns to themselves—leading to additional overwork and, eventually, work burnout.
+Employees experiencing stress sometimes keep their concerns to themselves—leading to additional overwork and, eventually, workplace burnout.
 Make sure your team members feel supported and comfortable so they can bring up issues of concern in the workplace.

 Promote healthy work habits

 Work cultures that explicitly or implicitly encourage employees to stay at the workplace late and put in a lot of overtime—or discourage them from taking breaks or days off—can quickly lead to employee burnout.
-To truly support your workforce, discourage overwork, and encourage team members to draw boundaries between work and home life.
+To truly support your workforce, discourage overwork and encourage team members to draw boundaries between work and home life.